Capgemini/capgemini.github.io/_posts/2016-03-04-understanding-and-addressing-our-waste.md

 An application takes 20 minutes to build and deploy locally and you need to do this to see any change you make (even if it's a HTML change - bit of a dramatisation as there are normally workarounds).

 #### What is the "real" problem?
-The problem may feel like a number of things e.g. a redesign of our system is needed (this may be our root cause), the sympton we see is that when a developers makes a change, it takes 20 minutes to see if it renders as expected on the UI.
-However the real problem here is that the developer keeps getting distrupted, so they are likely to get frustrated if this happens constantly as it's delaying them completing a task.
+The problem may feel like a number of things e.g. a redesign of our system is needed (this may be our root cause), the symptom we see is that when a developers makes a change, it takes 20 minutes to see if it renders as expected on the UI.
+However the real problem here is that the developer keeps getting disrupted, so they are likely to get frustrated if this happens constantly as it's delaying them completing a task.

 #### Is the problem within our remit/interest to fix?
 Yes, both within in our remit and interest to fix.